Wednesday 25 November

 Friday 4 December

 4pm In Ya Face Gender and safety in LGBTIQA+ communities with James McKenzie.
 In this episode Libby Jamieson speaks wirth James about violence in queer and gender diverse relationships and systemic issues, and non-binary person and education researcher Rick Spencer joins the program to speak about violence, bullying, erasure and discrimination towards gender diverse teachers.
+Listen.

 Saturday 5 December

 10am The Radioactive Show The UN Treaty on the Prohibition of Nuclear Weapons recognises that nuclear weapons have a disproportionate impact on women and girls.
 We discuss with Marianne Hanson University of QLD and Dimity Hawkins from the International Campaign to Abolish Nuclear Weapons.
 Listen.

 10.30am Latin American Update Combatting gender based violence in Latin America.

 12pm Out of the Pan